-From the UI choose Configuration which is located in the sidebar, then click on Scenes to go to the scene editor.
+From the UI choose Settings which is located in the sidebar, then click on Automations & Scenes to go to the scene editor.
 Press the Add Scene button in the lower right corner to get started.

 Choose a meaningful name for your scene.

 Select all the devices (or entities when advanced mode is enabled on your user profile) you want to include in your scene.
 The state of your devices will be saved, so it can be restored when you are finished creating your scene.
 Set the state of the devices to how you want them to be in your scene, this can be done by clicking on it and edit the state from the popup, or any other method that changes the state.
 On the moment you save the scene, all the states of your devices are stored in the scene.
 When you leave the editor the states of the devices are restored to the state from before you started editing.
 The menu on the top-right has options to Duplicate scene and Delete scene.

 First, check that you have activated the configuration editor.

 The scene editor reads and writes to the file

 scenes.yaml in the root of your configuration folder.

 Currently, both the name of this file and its location are fixed.